KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/02-dying-resurrecting-god.md

 * **Incarnation:** The Logos (Theon) becomes embodied.

-* **Crucifixion:** The surrender of the Superficial Self / Mind (Jesus of Nazareth) to the inverse forces of the world (Echthros, Skotos), absorbing the full weight of entropic fragmentation without becoming entropic.
+* **Crucifixion:** The surrender of the Superficial Soul / Mind (Jesus of Nazareth) to the inverse forces of the world (Echthros, Skotos), absorbing the full weight of entropic fragmentation without becoming entropic.

-* **Harrowing of the Underworld:** The Theonic essence liberates souls entrapped in inverse states during the sojourn.
+* **Harrowing of the Underworld:** The Theonic essence liberates those entrapped in embodied occlusion and inverse states during the sojourn.

-* **Resurrection:** The Deep Self / Mind (Risen Christ) is synthesized, demonstrating Transcendence over the entropic condition.
-It becomes a Living Bridge for all consciousness.
+* **Resurrection:** The Deep Soul / Mind (Risen Christ) is synthesized, demonstrating Transcendence over the entropic condition.
+It becomes a Living Bridge for all beings.

 ### 3. Dionysus (Greek)

 * **Focus:** Sacred Unmaking and Renewal.
     A complex, liminal figure embodying both dissolution and restoration.

-* **Dismemberment by Titans:** Represents the declivous entropic dissolution of individual identity into the unbound Khaonic life force (Deep Psyche - Morgis in its raw state).
+* **Dismemberment by Titans:** Represents the declivous entropic fragmentation of individual identity into the unbound Khaonic field (Zenet / Motive Infinity) in its raw, dispersive state.

 * **Rebirth:** Not a reversion to self, but a Novel Emergence from the dispersive field.
-    Dionysus reveals the centropic potential within entropic experience—but only when consciousness retains alignment and does not collapse into Mania.
+    Dionysus reveals the centropic potential within entropic experience—but only when essence retains alignment and does not collapse into Mania.

 ### 4. Inanna (Sumerian)

-* **Focus:** Voluntary Descent and the Price of Return.
+* **Focus:** Voluntary Declivous Centropy and the Price of Return.

 * **Motion through the Underworld:** A conscious declivous centropic quest for deeper knowledge and lawful power.

-* **Stripping at the Gates:** The systematic Deconstruction of her Superficial Self / Mind attributes (crown, rod, robes) until only the naked essence remains.
+* **Stripping at the Gates:** The systematic Deconstruction of her Superficial Soul / Mind attributes (crown, rod, robes) until only the naked essence remains.

 * **Dissolution and Suspension:** The Sojourn in Entropic Stasis.